shawon100/code-converter/README.md

 # code-converter
-Convert or Translate code from one programming language to another easily using OpenAI GPT-3 API
+Convert or Translate code from one programming language to another programming language using OpenAI GPT-3 API

 # Documentation <br>